Fairness in Credit Scoring: Assessment, Implementation and Profit Implications: Theoretical Background

 Separation acknowledges that $x_a$ may be correlated with $y$ (e.g., applicants with a disability might can a higher default rate).
 However, the criterion prohibits the use of $x_a$ as a direct predictor for $y$.
 When the difference between group sizes is large, the criterion will punish models that perform well only on the majority group \citep{RN18}.
 To measure the degree to which the separation condition is satisfied, we suggest using a criterion denoted as $\mbox{SP}$, which we define as:

 $\mbox{SP}$ calculates the average absolute difference between the group-wise FPR and FNR.
-A positive difference between each of the two group-wise error rates indicates that the $\{x_a = 0\}$ group has a lower misclassification rate and is, therefore, the privileged group.
+A positive difference between each of the two group-wise error rates indicates that one of the groups has a lower misclassification rate.
 Perfect separation (i.e., $\mbox{SP} = 0$) is observed when the group-wise FPR and FNR are equal.
+Note that this also implies that the group-wise FPR and TPR are equal.
 Higher values of $\mbox{SP}$ indicate stronger discrimination through a larger difference in model performance across the sensitive groups.